quoid/userscripts/README.md

 **Do I need to use the extension's editor to create new userscripts or to edit existing?**

 > You can use your own editor to update and manage your files.
 As long as you are saving the files to the save location, and they are properly formatted, they should be injected.
-However, you **must open the extension page** beforehand.
-That means, if you create a new userscript and save it to the save location, before injection will occur properly, the extension page must be open by clicking the extension button in Safari.
+However, you **must open the extension popup** beforehand.
+That means, if you create a new or edit an existing userscript with an external editor and save it to the save location, before injection will occur properly, the extension popup must be opened and the popup must load completely.

 **What are the keyboard shortcuts?**